THANNAGA/Reset-Networks/README.md

 ## Discussion

 ### Classification performance
-We have showed that Reset networks can classify a standard computer vision dataset such as CIFAR 100.
-However and as the figure below shows, at this stage their classification is disappointing, only at best matching the performance of a single Resnet 20, while having many more parameters.
+We have showed that Reset networks can classify standard computer vision datasets such as CIFAR.
+However and as the figure below shows, at this stage their performance is disappointing, only at best matching that of a single Resnet 20, while having many more parameters.

 ![Reset performance Cifar10Cifar100](https://user-images.githubusercontent.com/13241166/142236705-d5fc62b5-496b-4435-8e5e-14d748bdd022.png)

 One reason could be that in our simulations, spatial resets between levels were always done by reshaping the subnetworks' outputs, which constitute an information botteneck.
 Reshaping prior to the subnetwork's output, e.g. the dense layer or before, might be a more astute choice.
 We also observe that the full resources of the Reset network don't seem to be used: some subnetwork units are more active than others.
 This can be alleviated to some extent by using dropout, or another kind of regularization on the grid.

 ### Regularization by auto-encoding
-In unreported simulations, we observed that Reset networks based on smaller subnetworks then Reset20 performed much better when the second level had 2 networks: one that classifies the input, and another than tries to reconstruct the input from the grid. grid (auto-encoding).
-Auto-encoding in this situation appears to act as a powerful regularizer for classification, forcing the error gradient to be distributed across the whole grid rather than to be drawn by one or just a few subnetworks.
-Such regularization effects of auto-encoding has been reported for standard classifiers [6].
+In the course of our investigations (not shown here), we observed that Reset networks that were based on smaller subnetworks than Reset20, performed much better when the second level had 2 networks: one that classified the input, and another that tried to reconstruct the input from the grid.
+Auto-encoding in this situation appears to act as an efficient regularizer for classification, forcing the error gradient to be distributed across the whole grid rather than to be drawn by one, or just a few subnetworks.
+Such regularization effects of auto-encoding have been reported before for standard classifiers [6].

 ### Topography
 Reset networks constitute a novel mechanism for topography to emerge in deep learning.
 We have presented solid evidence that they can reproduce at least two examples of topographic organization: in parietal cortex for numbers, and in ventral Occipitotemporal cortex for the so-called "categorical areas".
-A related point is that Reset networks provide a way to implement a cortical graident, the mapping between foveal/peripheral input and lateral/medial in visual cortex, which is not easily captured within the standard assumptions of CNNs.
+A related point is that Reset networks provide a way to implement a cortical gradient, the mapping between foveal/peripheral input and lateral/medial in visual cortex, which is not easily captured within the standard assumptions of CNNs.

-### Adding new levels: the depth of Reset networks
+### Adding networks when necessary: the width and depth of Reset networks
-Yet unexplored in Reset networks is a view of neural development in which, rather than recycling extant neural material, neural levels are added to the system as they are needed, deepening the network.
+Reset networks align well with a view of neural development in which, as an alternative to recycling extant neural material, neural resources can also be recruited in the system if needed.
+Learning a new task could thus require only to widen the system by adding a network at the current level, with different networks possibly trained on different tasks.
+If expertise from previously learned tasks is required, the system can be made deeper by reshaping network outputs at the current level and creating a new level.

-### Adding new networks: the width of Reset networks
-Within the developmental perspective above, where new levels are added when necessary, it is to be noted that different networks from a given level can be trained on different tasks.
-Learning a new task could thus require only to widen the network, not to make it deeper.

 ## Conclusion

-Reset networks show that topography has to emerge in deep CNN classifiers when they are composed with one another.
+Reset networks show that topography must emerge in deep CNN classifiers, when composed with one another.
 In this view, the topographic cortex should not be modeled as a single classifier, however deep and richly organized, but as a sequence of levels of neural network classifiers.
-This rests on the idea that the cortex has the ability to compose networks with one another if need be, and predicts that the outputs or the late computational stages of cortical classifiers are either spatially organized, or somehow reshaped spatially during the course of composition.
+This rests on the idea that the cortex has the ability to compose networks with one another if need be, and predicts that the outputs, or the late computational stages, of cortical classifiers are either spatially organized, or somehow reshaped spatially during the course of composition.

 ## Citation
 Hannagan T. Reset networks: Topography at scale. bioRxiv.